Anime / Magical Girl Lyrical Nanoha

 Magical Girl Lyrical Nanoha is a redirect for the Lyrical Nanoha franchise page, (or the PSP games page if you use Video Game/Magical Girl Lyrical Nanoha) not for The Original Series.

 "Because we both have the same goal, there might be no way we can avoid fighting like this.
 But I want to know!
 Why does she have such lonely eyes...?"

-The first series in the Nanoha
+is the first series in the Nanoha

-It starts with a typical cookie-cutter plot: Twenty-one dangerous artifacts of incredible power
+It starts with a typical cookie-cutter plot: twenty-one dangerous artifacts of incredible power

 called Jewel Seeds